 Note that there is a connection between the number of protons in an element, the atomic number that distinguishes one element from another, and the number of electrons it has.
 In all electrically neutral atoms, the number of electrons is the same as the number of protons.
 Thus, each element, at least when electrically neutral, has a characteristic number of electrons equal to its atomic number.

 In 1913, Danish scientist Niels Bohr (1885–1962) developed an early model of the atom.
-The Bohr model shows the atom as a central nucleus containing protons and neutrons, with the electrons in circular orbitals at specific distances from the nucleus, as Figure 2.6 illustrates.
-These orbits form electron shells or energy levels, which are a way of visualizing the number of electrons in the outermost shells.
+The Bohr model shows the atom as a central nucleus containing protons and neutrons, with the electrons in electron shells or energy levels at specific distances from the nucleus, as Figure 2.6 illustrates.
 These energy levels are designated by a number and the symbol “n.”
 For example, 1n represents the first energy level located closest to the nucleus.